AmyOuY/DensityPerception/README.md

 # Master research project
-<h2> Developed visual perception experiments and computational models to study how human discriminate density/number of objects </h2>
+<h2> Implemented applications with PsychoPy to produce visual stimuli for performing visual perception experiments and collecting data to build computational models </h2>
+<h2> Simulated humans’ estimate of density/number of objects using Spatial Frequency filters and Image Occupancy models </h2>

 <hr>